enyeartc/NFL/README.md

 <img src="./images/broncos_spread.png" width="400">

-Los Angels Rams -7

-Denver Broncos +7

-As you can see, the Rams are a 7-point favorite which means they would need to win the game by five points or more to cover the spread.
+As you can see, the Rams are a 7-point favorite which means they would need to win the game by more than 7 points to cover the spread.
 Conversely, the Broncos are a 7-point underdog which means they would need to win or not lose the game by more than 7 points to cover the spread.
 If LA wins 20-17, then they win by three points and did NOT cover the 7 points, but Denver has “covered the spread” because they stayed within 7 points.

 ##### Broncos Historically Against the Spread
 <img src="./graphs/broncos_against_the_spread.png" width="500">